verrazzano/docs/content/en/docs/troubleshooting/troubleshooting-mysql.md

 title: "MySQL"
 linkTitle: "MySQL"
 description: "Troubleshoot MySQL issues"
-weight: 5
+weight: 4
 draft: false
 ---

-There are known issues that can occur with `MySQL`.
-The `verrazzano-platform-operator` automatically detects each of the issues described below and performs the actions to repair them.
-The `verrazzano-platform-operator` will initiate a repair within a few minutes of an issue being detected.
+There are known issues that can occur with MySQL.
+The Verrazzano platform operator will automatically detect each of the described issues and perform actions to repair them.
+The operator initiates a repair within a few minutes of detecting an issue.

 The following sections are provided in the event that a manual repair of an issue is required.

 ### MySQL pod stuck `Terminating`
-A `MySQL` pod may get stuck in a terminating state.
-One possible cause is while upgrading the nodes of a Kubernetes cluster.
+A MySQL pod may get stuck in a terminating state.
+This may occur while upgrading the nodes of a Kubernetes cluster.

-This is an example of what this condition looks like.
+Here is an example of what this condition looks like.
 All the pod containers are terminated, but the pod never finishes terminating.
 ```
 $ kubectl get pods -n keycloak -l component=mysqld
 NAME      READY   STATUS        RESTARTS   AGE
 mysql-0   0/3     Terminating   0          60m
 ```

-The action to repair this issue is to restart the `mysql-operator` pod.
+The Verrazzano platform operator repairs this issue by restarting the `mysql-operator` pod.
 ```
 $ kubectl delete pod -l name=mysql-operator -n mysql-operator
 ```

 ### MySQL pod waiting for readiness gates
-The `mysql` StatefulSet may get stuck waiting to reach the ready state.
-This can be caused by one or more MySQL pods not meeting its set of `ReadinessGates`.
+The `mysql` StatefulSet may get stuck while waiting to reach the ready state.
+This will occur when one or more MySQL pods not meeting its set of `ReadinessGates`.

-This is an example of what this condition looks like.
+Here is an example of what this condition looks like.
 ```
 $ kubectl describe pods -n keycloak -l component=mysqld